prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 Not only are they tasked with protecting your precious components, they must also provide adequate airflow, not to mention they have to look cool!

 Finding the smallest full size ATX case in 2018 can be challenging.
-In an effort to make your life easier, **here are the best and the smallest ATX cases:**
+In an effort to make your life easier, **here are the best small ATX cases:**

 <table class="basic-table" align="center">
 	<tr>